SOS: 3 Tips to Reduce Climate Action Fatigue.

 2) We can talk with our pets, plants, and nature and imagine them talking back.
 Take a photo, write a story or poem, or create artwork, and share this special time with someone.

 Ecopsychology.
-While studying behaviours that lead to disrespect and blatant disregard for our natural world, I realised that viewing oneself as separate to the biosphere in which we live, ignores and disrespects the relationships we have that support our very existence.
+While curious about the behaviours that lead humans to disrespect and blatantly disregard for our natural world, I realised that viewing oneself as separate to the biosphere in which we live, ignores and disrespects the relationships we have that support our very existence.
 We must re-connect to perceive ourselves as part of a whole living organism to find the wholeness we are seeking.
 For more information and additional support, please register and see SOS activities, events and groups.

 If you are feeling the need for professional help please contact: